Healthy Homes Assessment Kenepuru

 Rental Property Home Assessments Kenepuru

-The areas of rental property that are affected with the Healthy Homes Standard in Kenepuru include each:
+Rental property areas affected through The Healthy Homes Standard in Kenepuru include each:

 • Living Rooms